discord-jda/JDA-Website/docs/using-jda/troubleshooting.md

 === "Gradle (build.gradle)"

-    With gradle this can be fixed by using the [shadow plugin](https://github.com/johnrengelman/shadow) and building your jar with `shadowJar` instead.
+    With Gradle this can be fixed by using the [shadow plugin](https://github.com/johnrengelman/shadow) and building your jar with `shadowJar` instead.
 The jar will then be present in the `build/libs` directory with a name like `example-1.0-all.jar`

 === "Maven (pom.xml)"

-    With maven you need the [shade plugin](https://maven.apache.org/plugins/maven-shade-plugin/) in your pom to add dependencies to your package task.
+    With Maven you need the [shade plugin](https://maven.apache.org/plugins/maven-shade-plugin/) in your pom to add dependencies to your package task.
 You can see the shade plugin being applied in this [example pom.xml](https://gist.github.com/MinnDevelopment/5d8c5965043bbe5315d47b690cd7a4d9)

 === "Jar"